 August 8th, 1966, was the release date of the eleven-track American version of the “Revolver” album.
 This ‘Paul heavy’ track list paired “For No One” directly after his lead vocal song “Good Day Sunshine,” presenting the album to the US market as dominated by "the cute Beatle."
 This American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

 A new double-compilation album was released on October 21st, 1977 entitled “Love Songs.”
 While “For No One” doesn’t exactly engender romantic feelings, rather the loss of love, it still earned its place on the album.
 When you come to think of it, “Yesterday” is also about an end of a romance so, I guess, “For No One” fits just as well into the "love song" category.

 April 30th, 1987, was the date that the original fourteen-track “Revolver” album was issued in the US in the compact disc format, a vinyl edition coming out on July 21st, 1987.
 Pairing “For No One” in between two Lennon vocal songs, “And Your Bird Can Sing” and “Dr. Robert,” gave the intended group feel to the album.
-It was then remastered and re-released on September 9th, 2009 and on vinyl on November 13th, 2012.
+It was then remastered and re-released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.
 A remarkable newly mixed edition of "Revolver" created by Giles Martin was released on vinyl and CD on October 28th, 2022.

 Also released on September 9th, 2009, was the box set “The Beatles In Mono.”
 The original mono mix of “For No One,” as originally heard on the mono pressings of “Revolver” worldwide, was contained therein in a clean remastered condition.